-After test driving a few of them, I finally found one that fit all my requirement – My Finances.
-It is free (there are in-app ads but I don’t mind them), easy to use, can manage multiple accounts (I have current and savings), and shows monthly summary of income and expenses.
-There are predefined categories, with specific expenses under each of them – like under food category, there is supermarket, restaurants, general and every day.
+After test driving a few of them, I finally found one that fit all my requirements – My Finances.
+It is free (there are in-app ads but I don’t mind them), easy to use, can manage multiple accounts (I have current and savings), and shows a monthly summary of income and expenses.
+There are predefined categories, with specific expenses under each of them – like under the food category, there is a supermarket, restaurants, general and every day.
 I can also add more categories and expenses if I want (say, cat food?).

 I have been using MyFinances for over a year now and love it.
-It works wonders for budget management, and shows when I need to stop with ordering Chinese takeout.
-I have a current account and 4 saving accounts (personal, couple-current, couple-fixed, mister).
+It works wonders for budget management and shows when I need to stop with ordering Chinese takeout.
+I have a current account and 4 savings accounts (personal, couple-current, couple-fixed, mister).
 I can automate recurring expenses, like rent and phone bills.
 There are statistics and charts as well, but I don’t use them.
 Summaries are enough for me to have an overview of my spending pattern.
 Lastly, I can also export my account, in case I need to share it with someone.
 This usually helps when N and I need to plan a holiday and take stock of our couple-current-savings account.

+So, there you have it.
 MyFinances is available on PlayStore, and has had over a million downloads.
 Before you ask, this is not a sponsored post.
 It is something that I personally use, love and wanted to share with you because I know others might be looking for something along those lines as well.

 This is how I do manage my money, with Myfinances app.
 How do you manage yours?
 App or you can just wing it you are a wonder woman (like Mother India)?